icarusgk/cs50w-final-project/README.md

 - In `ProjectSerializer` I overrode the `get_fields` function to serialize the data inside the `tasks` field with the `TaskSerializer`.
 Inside the `Meta` class I included the extra option of `depth` with a value of 2 to access the tags and tasks info inside the project.

+> 📄 `test_api.py`

+This file testes the API endpoints of my app.
+It uses:
+- The `Client` class provided by `django.test` to call the API endpoints
+- The models contained in my app, and tests them against the responses returned by the endpoint.
+- The `serializers` module to compared the response's `.json()` data to the serialized data.
+- The `AuthUtils` helper class to auth in the `setUp()` function of some Test Cases.
+- The `status` module inside the `rest_framework` to manage the returned responses status.

+> 📄 `test_models.py`

+This file mainly tests the correct functionality of the models inside my app.
+Their correct creation with the correct data and existence inside each other with the Foreign Key and Many to Many fields.

 >  📄 `urls.py`

 The urls of my api application.
 Here I imported the `DefaultRouter` from `rest_framework.routers` to register the ViewSets created on the `views.py` file which I will later explain.